 A student must declare a major upon entering IAIA.
-A major at IAIA is an intensive program of study which needs to be carefully planned under the supervision and guidance of an academic advisor in that major.
-Careful planning and coordination with an advisor assists students in completing their degrees in a timely manner, i.e. four semesters for an Associate Degree or within eight semesters for a Bachelor's Degree.
-Students are required to work closely with their advisors to plan their major area of study.
-If a student is unsure of his/her major area of interest, s/he may change his/her major (see Change of Major below).
+A major at IAIA is an intensive program of study which needs to be carefully planned under the supervision and guidance of an Academic Advisor.
+Careful planning and coordination with an Advisor assists students in completing their degrees in a timely manner, i.e. four semesters for an Associate Degree or within eight semesters for a Bachelor's Degree.
+Students are required to work closely with their Advisors to plan their major area of study.
+If a student is unsure of his/her major area of interest, s/he may decide later to change his/her major (see Change of Major).